 New applicants will be given priority over those applicants who have graduated from a previous BPD Citizen’s Police Academy.

 - Must be a resident of Beckley or Raleigh County

 - Must be 18 years of age or older.

 - Must produce valid photo identification.

-- May have no felony convictions against them.
+- May not have a felony conviction against them.

-- May have no misdemeanor arrests two year prior to the academy entrance date.
+- May not have any misdemeanor arrests two years prior to the academy entrance date.